rickkas7/SerialBufferRK/README.md

 ## Version History

+#### 0.0.3

+- Increased the stack size to 512 bytes.
+It could cause the device to hang on the P2 with 4.0.0.

 #### 0.0.2

 - Fixed a thread initialization problem that mostly affected Gen 3 devices with newer Device OS versions.
 Make sure you add a call to serBuf.setup() to setup()!